How to Study for Biology: Tips From a Teacher

 Develop Effective Study Skills

 - Active studying is often more effective than passive studying.
 Reading information in silence and trying to remember it can be an effective study technique, but you also need to do something with the information as you study.
-I’ve always remembered a favorite saying of one of my high school teachers: “If you’re not studying with a pencil you’re not really studying!”
+I’ve always remembered a favourite saying of one of my high school teachers: “If you’re not studying with a pencil, you’re not really studying”.

 - A very effective way to learn a topic is to try to teach it.
 Teach a short topic in your biology course to the other people in your study group.
 Answer their questions afterwards, just like a teacher would.
 Make notes of any questions that you couldn’t answer and find out what the answers are.
 Also make note of any factual errors in your presentation that were pointed out to you.